mikeb86/xconnect_docs/docs/Usage_Dashboards.md

 3\. **Outage Events** An outage event is when there is no received telemetry for a device over a specified amount of time.
 These alerts/events apply to an entire category of monitored assets (i.e. Servers, IP Devices, Cameras, etc...)
 This is meant to act as an alerting mechanism from the xConnect platform.

-    !!! note
+**NOTE:**

        By default, xConnect will consider any telemetry outage beyond 60 minutes as a warning event, which will cause your device to be flagged as "bad" health.
 The Outage Event configurations are meant as the alerting mechanism of these occurrences.
        The alerting mechanism is separate from the built-in telemetry received events.

 Example: An e-mail should be sent when any server has not sent telemetry for 60 minutes.